jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_databases.md

 ---

+## How to use the grid

-Use the **Database View** list to change the category of information displayed in the Databases grid.
+Use the **Database View** list to change the category of information displayed.
 Choose from the following views:

 ## Overview